Brigham Circle station

-Brigham Circle station is a station on the light rail MBTA Green Line "E" branch, located just east of Brigham Circle in the Mission Hill neighborhood of Boston, Massachusetts.
-With raised platforms installed in a 2001-03 renovation, the station is accessible when served by low-floor streetcars.
+Brigham Circle station is a light rail stop on the Green Line E Branch of the MBTA subway system, located just east of Brigham Circle in the Mission Hill neighborhood of Boston, Massachusetts.
 The two side platforms are staggered, with the outbound platform further west.
 Crosswalks across Huntington Avenue to the station are present at Brigham Circle (to the outbound platform), between the two platforms, and at Wigglesworth Street (to the inbound platform).
+Brigham Circle station is accessible, with raised platforms to accommodate low-floor light rail vehicles.

+Service

 East of Brigham Circle, the E branch runs in a dedicated reservation in the median of Huntington Avenue; west of the circle is street running in mixed traffic to the terminus at Heath Street.
 Because of this, service is often terminated at Brigham Circle due to traffic conditions to preserve service frequency on the remainder of the line.
 At these times, the parallel bus provides all service west of Brigham Circle.
 A facing point crossover is located just east of the station, allowing terminating trains to cross over to the inbound platform.